acaramia/networkScratch/README.md

  4. open the project in pycharm
  5. run netscratch.py
  6. open scratch 2.0 offline
- 7. press shift and click on file menu, choose 'import experimental extension'
+ 7. press shift and click on file menu, choose 'import experimental HTTP extension'
  8. open netscratch.s2e
- 9. go to more blocks and check the green light near "network scratch"
+ 9. go to more blocks and check the green light near 'network scratch'
 10. have fun with the new blocks